ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

 device that not closed already by the application.

 **Subscribe :**

 Change the subscription to the device events: uses by the application to subscribe or unsubscribe to the specific categories of the device events.
 Some events will be fired only when capture is in progress.

+    From: Application.
+    To: VDM.
+    When: Subscription to the device event.

 ```
 <DeviceCommandRequest requestId="">